hristoast/sweetpotato/README.md

     ./sweetpotato.py --version
     sweetpotato 0.34b

 A modern distro should have python3, if not make sure you install that first!
-Note that this would be a *very* minimal install, with command-line capabilities only.
+Note that this would be a *very* minimal install, with command-line capabilities only (no WebUI.)

 ## Installation